sanskrit/raw_etexts_english/blogs/manasataramgini/2012-04-06_some-maxims-of-venkatadhvarin.md

 +++
-title = "Some maxims ofxa0ve~NkaTAdhvarin"
+title = "Some maxims of ve~NkaTAdhvarin"

 +++
 Our medieval coethnic, ve\~NkaTAdhvarin (1600s of the common era), was a